john-cd/rust_howto/bk/drafts/categories/science_robotics/index.md

 See also the [[simulation | Simulation]], [[aerospace_simulation | Aerospace Simulation]], and [[visualization | Visualization]] chpaters. [[game-engines | Game Engines]] like [`bevy`][c-bevy]⮳{{hi:bevy}} can also be adapted for robotics simulation.

-## Math and Geometry-related libraries for Robotics
+## Math and Geometry-related Libraries for Robotics

 - [`nalgebra`][c-nalgebra]⮳{{hi:nalgebra}} - Linear algebra library for Rust.
 - `ncollide` - 2 and 3-dimensional collision detection library in Rust.